slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    sharing between users and groups with ACLs.
  - The login dialog was changed to avoid it being obscured on mobile devices.
+ - The default ACL for Connector resources was changed to allow all authentication users to see them.
+ - The bootstrap script has been corrected to avoid an issue where machine deployments on Ubuntu 16 machines would fail.
- - The prototype for the new web browser UI has been improved to provide better editing capabilities with forms and JSON.
+ - The prototype for the new web browser UI has been improved to provide better editing capabilities with forms and JSON, to plot server metrics, and to render ``href`` attributes as links to other resources.
- - Styles of cubic have been normalized to provide a consistent look and feel.
+ - Styles of cubic (new web browser UI) have been normalized to provide a consistent look and feel.

 For Clara:
  - The login methods of the Python API have been improved to cache